qq861078848/stitch-api-rest/README.md

 ![](images/add-service.png)

 As you can see, the HTTP service will be exposed via a webhook.
-Click the **Add Incoming Webhook** button to open the webhook settings page and set the following:
+Click the **Add Incoming Webhook** button to open the webhook settings page and set values as shownin the following screen grab (you can set the secret to whatever you like):

-    Webhook Name: <b>products</b>
-    Respond with Result: enabled
-    Run Webhook As: System
-    HTTP Method: GET
-    Request Validation: Require Secret As Query Param
-    Secret: MySecret (or whatever you want)

 ![](images/webhook-settings.png)

 Click **Save** to open the Function Editor.
-Replace the function code with the following, which is simply executing the getProductsByName function we've previously created:
+Replace the function code with the following, which is simply executing the `getProductsByName` function we've previously created:

 In the Function Editor, replace the code with the following:
 ```javascript